 Social security is available to former spouses who were married for more than 10 years.
-The rules for receiving benefits as a former spouse are the same as those for current spouses.
+The rules for receiving social security benefits as a former spouse are the same as those for current spouses.
 For example, if a former spouse reaches full retirement age, he or she will receive the higher of his or her own work-related benefit or 50 percent of the worker’s full retirement benefit.
 At the worker’s death, the former spouse can receive up to 100 percent of the decedent’s social security benefit, reduced for the former spouse’s early retirement.
 These survivor benefits are available even if the worker remarries or if the former spouse remarries after he or she turns 60.
 Payments to former spouses do not reduce the worker’s or the current spouse’s benefits.

 Nonqualified annuities can be divided between divorcing spouses without triggering taxes, based on the instructions of the court-approved settlement document.
-Because each insurance company has its own unique requirements, it is wise to communicate with the carrier before the final divorce decree.
+Because each insurance company has its own unique requirements, it is wise to communicate with the nonqualified annuity carrier before the final divorce decree.
 You may find that existing surrender charges will be applied.
 Further, some provisions such as guaranteed income may be affected.

 Many executives also participate in nonqualified deferred compensation plans.
 Because a nonqualified plan is not subject to ERISA rules, a QDRO is not used to set aside benefits for the former spouse.
 A division of the assets of the nonqualified deferred compensation plan will not shift the tax liability to the former spouse.